NASA Awards Highest Honors To Webb Space Telescope Team

 Key Takeaways:

-• Six Northrop Grumman employees received NASA medals for their work on the James Webb Space Telescope.
+• NASA awarded its highest medals to six Northrop Grumman employees for their crucial contributions to designing and building the James Webb Space Telescope.

-• The awards acknowledge the team's dedication and commitment to building the world's largest and most powerful space telescope.
+• These prestigious awards acknowledge the team's pioneering spirit, dedication, and complex engineering feats, which included inventing new technologies for the world's most powerful space telescope.

 See a mistake?
 Contact us.